Superficial Siderosis Life Expectancy

 I always get this question, so I really just want to address it right now, which is, does Superficial Siderosis lead to early death?
 The answer is probably not.
 We don’t see an early mortality directly related to the superficial siderosis, but it is profoundly disabling.
 Patients do end up completely deaf sometimes, and they can be disabled to the point that they’re in a wheelchair, all day long even.
 If you consider those circumstances, which increase the chance of blood clots and that really increase the ability to live a full life, then, yes, superficial siderosis is not a friendly, easy, mild disease.
 This is one of those difficult conditions that’s hard to live with.
 While it may not cause an early death, it certainly makes life very difficult to live.Dr.
 Michael Levy, December 2019

 Gary has learned first-hand just how disabling this disease can become.
 We see it every time we read an update from fellow patients whose journey we’ve followed along with these past years.
-Depression and hopelessness are the true enemies.
-Constant pain, feelings of isolation, and loss of independence are constant reminders of what this disease will bring to the unlucky few, the one in three million diagnosed with superficial siderosis.
+One of the more common associated symptoms superficial sider...
+More and hopelessness are real enemies, along with feelings of isolation or loss of independence.
+Constant reminders of what this disorder brings to the unlucky few diagnosed with superficial siderosis.